cyn1x/.dotfiles/install-windows-apps/README.md

 ## Usage

-Edit the config file by adding Chocolatey package names into the JSON arrays.
+Edit the config file by adding Winget and/or Chocolatey package names into the JSON arrays.
+The example below uses Chocolatey package names.

 ```json
   "apps": [{